Contemplating today's Gospel

 “My soul proclaims the greatness of the Lord; my spirit rejoices in God my savior”

-Mary is the beneficiary of the most extraordinary Grace any woman has ever received or will ever receive: amongst all other women in History, she has been chosen by God, to become the Mother of the Redeemer Messiah, whom Mankind had been awaiting for so many centuries.
-It is the highest honor ever granted any human person, and she accepts it with total restraint and humility, by realizing it all is Grace and a gift, and her own lowliness before the immensity of God's power and greatness, which has done great things for her (cf. Lk 1:49).
-This is a great lesson of humility for all of us, Adam's sons, and heirs of a human nature deeply stained by Original Sin, which, day after day, would try to drag us down.
+Mary is the beneficiary of the most extraordinary Grace any woman has ever received or will ever receive: she has been chosen by God, among all the women in history, to be the Mother of the Messiah Redeemer whom Humanity had been awaiting for centuries.
+It is the highest honor ever granted to a human person, and she receives it with complete simplicity and humility, realizing that everything is Grace, a gift, and that she is nothing before the immensity of the power and greatness of God, who has done great things for her (cf. Lk 1:49).
+A great lesson in humility for all of us, children of Adam, and heirs of a human nature deeply marked by that Original Sin, whose consequences we carry day after day.

-We are getting close to the end of Advent, a time of conversion and purification.
-Today, it is the Virgin Mary who is showing us the best way.
-Mulling over our Mother's prayer —by wishing to make it ours— will help us to become more humble.
-Mother Mary will help us if we truly ask her.
+We are now reaching the end of the season of Advent, a time of conversion and purification.
+Today it is Mary who teaches us the best way.
+Meditating on the prayer of our Mother —wanting to make it our own— will help us to be more humble.
+Holy Mary will help us if we truly ask her.

 Thoughts on Today's Gospel